Flisol-VE/eventoL/README.md

 Features
 --------------
-Actually supports:
+Current support:
-- Attendee registration whith email confirmation.
+- Attendee registration with email confirmation.
 - Collaborators registration.
 - Installers registration.
 - Attendees and collaborators registration made by another collaborator, to register people the same day of the event.